 One quite useful feature is the ability to create your own custom playlists in Amazon Music.
 You can do this with just voice commands.

 How to create and edit playlists with Alexa

 It's easy.
-Simply say, "Alexa, create a new playlist", and then you can add songs to it.
-Or, you can say something like, "Alexa, create a 'Road Trip' playlist" or "Alexa, create a 'Morning Smoothies' playlist" or "Alexa, create a 'Super Sleep' playlist".
+Simply say, "Alexa, create a new playlist" or, you can say something like, "Alexa, create a 'Road Trip' playlist" or "Alexa, create a 'Morning Smoothies' playlist" or "Alexa, create a 'Super Sleep' playlist".

 Who can create playlists with Alexa?